qforestlab/TLSpipelineScripts/README.md

 # Scripts for TLS pipeline

 These scripts may be used to automatically run the TLS pipeline by Phil Wilkes, which can be found [here](https://github.com/philwilkes/TLS2trees).
 All input is assumed to have file structure as described [here](https://github.com/philwilkes/rxp-pipeline).
+You may contact me on Teams or at wout.cherlet@ugent.be with any questions.

 ## HPC

 The algorithms used are very memory-intensive.
 Therefore it is recommended to run it on the Kirlia cluster of the UGent HPC.
-For this, a script is provided that will launch all tiles at once.
+For this, a script is provided that will launch all tiles at once, organize output and log messages.
 Due to large dataset sizes and limited personal data quota, ensure you are part of a VO first to obtain larger data quota (you may contact me to join the CAVElab VO).

 ### 1. Transfer your files to the HPC servers